About our campaigning

 We campaign tirelessly in support of musicians’ rights, music education and the profession as a whole.
 We actively lobby Government on behalf of our members to create a united voice for music.
 We listen to our members, to the music industry, and to the arts and education sectors in order to develop fully informed and effective campaigns.

-Our groundbreaking and influential campaigns focus on everything from protecting music education to defending freedom of movement for musicians combating discrimination in the music sector to and fighting for better employment protection for all musicians.
+Our groundbreaking and influential campaigns focus on everything from protecting music education to defending freedom of movement for musicians combating discrimination in the music sector to fighting for better employment protection for all musicians.

 Our current campaigns include: